What are modified duties?

 What modified duties do I have to provide?

-How long should they be in place?
+How long should modified duties be in place?

 Do I have to provide modified duties?

+If your employee cannot perform their regular duties, you must consider what modified duties would help them perform their work.
+Modified duties are a type of accommodation, and accommodations are required by law.
+Such duties may also be required by the workers’ compensation board in your jurisdiction where it applies.
+One instance where you would not be required to provide modified duties is if you can demonstrate that it would cause undue hardship to modify the duties in a way the employee could perform them.
+Undue hardship is not the same as hardship.
 You may be required to endure some hardship; it’s only when the hardship rises to the level of undue that you might be excused from having to provide modified duties.
 What is “undue” is determined by an adjudicator.
 The other instance where you may not have to provide modified duties is if the employee’s limitations affect a bona fide occupational requirement.
 Again, these circumstances would be limited.
 In any event, you should always consider what your employee can and cannot do and try to find a way to remove barriers to help them fulfil their role.

 For more information on how to best accommodate employees in their return to work programs, see our blog, How to Request Medical Information to Accommodate Employees.